-For the other direction, assume that there is a constant $k$ such that each ep-formula in $\Phi$ has a $\sh\EP$-representation $\phi'$ with $\width(\phi)\le k$.
-Let $\psi$ be a pp-formula from $\Phi^*$.
-We will show that $\psi$ is equivalent to a pp-formula of quantifier aware width at most $k$ which completes the proof with Lemma~\ref{lem:shppandpp}.
+For the other direction, assume that there is a constant $k$ such that every ep-formula in $\Phi$ possesses a $\sh\EP$-representation $\phi'$ with $\width(\phi)\le k$.
+Let $\psi$ be a pp-formula from $\Phi^+$.
+We will show that $\psi$ is equivalent to a pp-formula of quantifier-aware width at most $k$ which completes the proof with Lemma~\ref{lem:shppandpp}.

 We first choose $\phi\in \Phi$ such that $\psi$ appears as a $\phi_i$ or $\psi_i$ as in Lemma~\ref{lem:classificationdetails}.
 Let $\phi'$ be the $\sh\ep$-representation of $\phi$ of width at most $k$.
 With Lemma~\ref{lem:flattening} we may assume that $\phi'$ is flat, i.e., it has the form $\sum_{i=1}^\ell \theta_i'\times \phi_i',$ where the $\theta_i'$ are constant and the $\phi_i'$ are basic.
 As in the proof of Lemma~\ref{lem:basicisenough}, this yields for every $\relb$ where the $\phi_i$ are pairwise not counting equivalent.
 Moreover, $\qaw(\bar{\phi}_i)\le k$.